abu-naser/CryptMPI-A-Fast-Encrypted-MPI-Library/README.md

 ## Performance measurement
-The performance was measured in 100Gb/s Infiniband and 10Gb/s Ethernet network.
+The performance was measured on 100Gb/s Infiniband and 10Gb/s Ethernet network.
 Benchmark program used:
 - Ping-Pong program
 - OSU micro-benchmark 5.6.2
 - NAS parallel benchmarks 3.3.1